fresh-creations/tammy/README.md

 The `tammy` package can be easily used in your own script or other setting files can be used with the existing `run_tammy.py` script by running run `python run_tammy.py --settings_file <your_settings.yaml>`.

-# Contributing
-1. Follow the installation guidelines in quick start.
-2. Add your feature and accompanying tests.
-3. Make sure all tests pass by running `pytest`.
-3. Install the required pre-commit hooks: `pre-commit install`.
-4. Make a pull request from a new branch and ask for a review.

 # Code Structure
 1. `tammy.prompthandler` generates the settings for every frame to be generated (e.g. translation or text prompt) based on a more concise description of the generation settings.
 2. `tammy.sequence_maker` has a `generator` which generates an image sequence based on a text prompts.
 Currently the supported models are _VQGAN-CLIP_ and _Stable-Diffusion_